tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_3.md

 # Events

-Events are discriminated unions (DU) with cases associated with members of the context that end up in _adding_/_updating_/_deleting_/ entities.
+Events are discriminated unions (DU) with cases associated with transformation members.

 When we process an event it returns a new state or an error: